 Before using this prioritization framework, the stakeholders and the product manager need to align the general objectives, the product strategy, and prioritization factors.
 Then they can discuss how the product team will settle any disagreements if necessary, and finally make some product decisions by defining the resources to allocate to each category.

-RICE methodology #
+RICE Score #

 Impact: the impact score from 0,25 lowest to 3 the highest.